Well, it's after Christmas -- and after the after-Christmas sales.

 - Take a poll.
 Now is a great time to involve customers -- letting them help shape your plans for 2012.
 Give limited-time coupons to participants and up your winter traffic.
 Then, when you give customers exactly what they asked for, they'll flock back.

 - Trim expenses.
 This lull is a great time to revisit all those niggling little costs that bug you, but you never have time to address.
 Get new, competitive bids on your phone service, insurance, copying, shipping, accounting and any other outsourced, independent services.
 Remember, spending less grows your net income just as much as selling more does.

 - Buy closeouts.
 Be on the lookout for stores that are closing down after the holidays, and see what you can snap up at bargain prices.
-You can also attend merchandise auctions, or hit closeout websites online.
+You can also attend merchandise auctions, or hit online.
 In this economy, there should be tons of activity for the next couple of months, as retail losers ditch their leftovers.
 Remember, the secret of many big retail chains' profits is end-caps full of $1 items they bought for a penny.

 How will you beat the January blues?
 Leave a comment and add your strategy to the list.